Shulu-Chen/bluesky/README.md

 4. Run BlueSky.py to see if you install it successfully.
 5. Run generate_trj.py to generate a new operation list called NYC_test.scn.
 6. In BlueSky GUI, click “file->open” and choose NYC_test.scn, then you can play with that.
+For MAC:
+Mac may not support PyOpenGL.
+You can fix this issue by editing PyOpenGL file OpenGL/platform/ctypesloader.py, and changing the line
+'''
+fullName = util.find_library( name )
+'''
+to
+'''
+fullName = '/System/Library/Frameworks/OpenGL.framework/OpenGL'
+'''
 # Features of trajectory generator

 1. The UAV will depart randomly in any ORIG by Poisson dist.